roshanrn/roshanrn.github.io/_pages/about.md

 Prior to joining Samsung full time in 2020, I completed my Masters in Mathematics and Bachelors in Electrical and Electronics Engineering from [BITS Pilani, Goa](https://www.bits-pilani.ac.in/goa/).
 During my time there I worked on the research areas of Mathematical Modelling and Disease Dynamics (stability analysis) under the guidance of [Prof. Amit Setia](https://scholar.google.com/citationsuser=Wt02vywAAAAJ&hl=en&oi=sra).

 I enjoy teaching and I strongly believe in free access to information.
 I put up Mathematics videos on my [Youtube Channel](https://www.youtube.com/@nairsrealm4749) based on the knowledge I've accrued over the years.
 In the coming years, I hope to spend more time on teaching Mathematics and Computer Science!
 In my free time I like to play chess, table tennis, watch football, read (mostly fiction) and indulge in art and writing as well.
-I also enjoy talking long walks and listening to music.
+I also enjoy taking long walks and listening to music.

 Research Interests